alien4cloud/alien4cloud.github.io/documentation/3.4.0/user_guide/topology_editor_schedule.md

 ![policy update RMSScheduleWorkflowPolicy4](../../images/3.4.0/user_guide/policy_deploy_4.png)

-A pop up is displayed by cliking on **Conditions**
+A pop up is displayed by clicking on **Conditions**
 ![policy update RMSScheduleWorkflowPolicy5](../../images/3.4.0/user_guide/policy_deploy_5.png)

-In this example below,  the average used cpu for a server is proposed as minimum value with suggestion mechanism.
+In this example below, several conditions are automatically proposed about the cpu use with the last known metric collected from the monitoring.
 ![policy update RMSScheduleWorkflowPolicy6](../../images/3.4.0/user_guide/policy_deploy_6.png)